zealbell/FireBaseVenom/README.md

 FireBaseVenom
 =============
-A Firebase Wrapper-Library made to simplify mobile-backend programming on android with inclusive time and date formating options.
+A Firebase Wrapper-Library made to simplify mobile-backend programming on android with inclusive time and date formating options

 ## Quick Start